 Roman Bronze Statuette of a Barbarian Prisoner

 An interesting Ancient Roman bronze statuette depicting a seated male figure, shown with his hands tied together.
 The figure can possibly represent a Barbarian prisoner of war, depicted here wearing a Phrygian cap.
+The statuette has been pierced in antiquity for suspension.

 Condition: Complete and intact, with signs of aging and earthly encrustations to the surface.
 The bronze displays a nice green patina.